Gaming Mouse vs Office Mouse

 Frequently Asked Questions

-Gaming mice prioritize lightweight construction, extreme sensitivity adjustment, and minimal latency for competitive advantage, while office mice emphasize ergonomic comfort, palm support, and battery efficiency for sustained productivity.
+Gaming mice prioritize DPI sensitivity and low latency for competitive advantage, while office mice emphasize ergonomic comfort and battery life for productivity.
+Gaming mice cost 3–5× more but deliver minimal practical benefit for non-gaming tasks.

 Sources & references